mkemeter/mkemeter.github.io/index.md

 # About

 Howdy!
-My name is Mathias and this page acts as my digital hub connecting business-related social profiles and digital assets.
+My name is Mathias and this page acts as my digital hub connecting business-related social profiles, publications, and digital assets.

 For requests or direct messaging, feel free to reach out via LinkedIn!